 - Lower the heat and add the cauliflower puree to the skillet and stir to combine.

-- Add lemon juice and stir to combine.
+- Add lemon juice and stir to blend in.

 - Add the chicken and parsley and cook for another minute or so.